alpaka-group/vikunja/README.md

 cmake --install .
 ```

-For more information, see the [alpaka github](https://github.com/alpaka-group/alpaka) repository.
-It is recommenced to use the latest release version.
-Vikunja supports `alpaka` `0.6` up to `0.8`.
+For more information see the [alpaka GitHub](https://github.com/alpaka-group/alpaka) repository.
+It is recommended to use the latest release version.
+Vikunja supports `alpaka` from version `0.6` up to version `0.8`.

 ## Install Vikunja